ani03sha/90-day-visibility-credibility-playbook/README.md

    - GitHub → Clean public profile, pinned repos.
    - LinkedIn → Headline, about section, niche keywords.
    - Twitter/X → Bio + link to GitHub.
-   - Blog → Hashnode/Dev.to linked to GitHub.
+   - Blog → Hashnode/Dev.to/Medium/own website linked to GitHub.
    - **Why it works:** You can't be discovered if you're invisible.
    - **Done When:** All profiles are live, consistent, and searchable.